Nassof/Nassof/README.md

 ### Hello World ! 👋
-Developper in the Public Area and former Data Analyst, i mostly deal with Data Engineering projects, do not hesitate to give me feedbacks and reach me on my social medias !
+Developper in the Public Area & former Data Analyst, i mostly deal with Data Engineering projects, do not hesitate to give me feedbacks and reach me on my social medias !

 🌱 Always on learning mode